spectrocloud/librarium/packages/docs/content/06-integrations/00-kong.md

 ## Components

-Integration will add Kong Ingress Controller which will expose a service of type LoadBalancer
+The integration will add Kong Ingress Controller which will expose a service of type LoadBalancer

 ## References